 Located in the central region of Madhya Pradesh in Mandla and Balaghat districts, the Kanha Tiger Reserve is occupied by two major sanctuaries, the Hallon and the Banjar Sanctuaries.

 The Kanha National Park was originally a part of the Gondwanas or the “Land of the Gonds”.
-The forest of the Kanha Tiger Reserve was inhibited by two indigenous tribes of Central India, the Gonds and the Baigas.
-The vicinity of the reserve is still occupied with the villagers of these tribes mostly to be near the Mukki zone.
+The forest of the Kanha Tiger Reserve was inhabited by two indigenous tribes of Central India, the Gonds and the Baigas.
+The vicinity of the reserve is still occupied with the villages of these tribes mostly to be near the Mukki zone.

 Flora and fauna, are abundant, Kanha houses one of the rarest species of deer- the hard ground Barasingha, the Jewels of Kanha.
-It is known for the unique Barasingha conversation to save the species that were once on the verge of extinction.
+It is known globally for the unique Barasingha conservation to save the species that were once on the verge of extinction.
 The Barasingha's are the only surviving sub species of swamp deer in the entire world!

 It is the most peaceful species in Kanha that easily interacts with Chital.
 They are often found to wade into water, frequently dipping its stifle to feed on water plants.